Convert PowerPoint Presentations to Markdown in C++

 The 23 supported markdown flavors are listed under the Flavor enumeration from the MarkdownSaveOptions class.

-Convert Presentation Containing Images to Markdown
+Convert a Presentation Containing Images to Markdown

 The MarkdownSaveOptions class provides properties and enumerations that allow you to use certain options or settings for the resulting markdown file.
 The MarkdownExportType enum, for example, can be set to values that determine how images are rendered or handled: Sequential, TextOnly, Visual.